mauritssilvis/darts/cli/java/README.md

 ##### HTML

-The following command shows how that `darts boards` subcommand can generate HTML output:
+The following command shows how the `darts boards` subcommand can generate HTML output:

 ```shell
 darts boards -o html london